thisislawatts/example-jobs/Solutions Engineer.md

 </ul>
 <h3><strong>Interested?</strong></h3>
 <p><span style="font-weight: 400;">Please apply below!</span></p>
 <p><span style="font-weight: 400;">We value diversity at Snyk, and would particularly encourage applications from those who are traditionally underrepresented in tech.
-If you like the sound of this role, but are not totally sure whether you’re the right person, do apply anyway. </span></p>
+If you like the sound of this role, but are not totally sure whether you’re the right person, do apply anyway.&nbsp;</span></p>

 Interested?
 ---